Философия

 Todorov also criticizes the Manichean view of heroic action.
 This system of references is useful in a situation orientated towards death, but not one orientated towards life.
 Warsaw, in 1944, was not a situation in which only the forces of good and evil confronted one another.
 There were the Russians and the Germans, the Home Army and the Popular Army, the government in exile and the civil population.
 In such a complex situation, the best solution – but one which, at the time, is, sadly, merely the least bad solution – comes through careful attention to what everyone has to say rather than through indestructible loyalty to one’s own ideal.
 The values of life, in this sense, are not absolutes: life is diverse and all situations are heterogeneous; the choices one makes are therefore the result, not of concessions or cowardly compromises, but of taking this multiplicity into consideration (Todorov, 1996: 12).

 Following the same principles in different circumstances can be an injustice.
 When we tie ourselves to principles without considering the context, we are not taking complexity into account.
 Being sensitive to a wide range of moral considerations can often be more important than sticking rigidly to principles (Held, 1995: 162).
-When faced with situations of conict, it may be more peaceful to establish a dialogue between the different parties than to restrict oneself to universal principles without considering the context.
+When faced with situations of conflict, it may be more peaceful to establish a dialogue between the different parties than to restrict oneself to universal principles without considering the context.

 In theory, being impartial means, having the capacity to see everything above particular viewpoints or interests.
 For many philosophers, to call the ideal of impartiality into question implies questioning the very possibility of moral theory.
 However, according to feminist moral theory, impartiality can be oppressive (Young, 1990).
 The impartial point of view is related to an interest in adopting universal principles.
 But this type of reasoning eliminates otherness in two ways: the irreducible specificity of situations and the difference between moral subjects (Young, 1990: 100 – 101).
 The impartial subject does not need to recognize other subjects whose point of view should be taken into account and with whom there can be some kind of discussion.
 This is why attempts at impartiality usually result in authoritarianism.
 When one says that one is impartial, one resorts to authority to decide an issue, instead of looking to those with clear interests and desires.
 From this impartial point of view, no one needs to be consulted, because the impartial point of view already takes any possible perspective into account (Young, 1990).

 Impartial reason also generates a dichotomy between reason and feeling (Young, 1990: 103).
 Impartiality requires reason to divest itself of all feeling, of all emotion.
 Impartiality “requires abstracting from the particularity of bodily being, its needs and inclinations, and from the feelings that attach to the experienced particularity of things and events” (Young, 1990: 100).
-However, in peace studies we recognize the importance of adopting the point of view not of an observer but of a participant, taking on a commitment to values and recognising the interdependence between reason and emotion.7
+However, in peace studies we recognize the importance of adopting the point of view not of an observer but of a participant, taking on a commitment to values and recognising the interdependence between reason and emotion.
+7

-Based on socialization in care, women develop this different way of approaching situations of conict: based on multiplicity, as participants, taking into account all possible factors, the different voices and agents, and devoting the required time to the task.8 b) There are no winners or losers
+Based on socialization in care, women develop this different way of approaching situations of conflict: based on multiplicity, as participants, taking into account all possible factors, the different voices and agents, and devoting the required time to the task.
+8

 Another contribution of the ethic of care which is useful for peace processes is the priority given to avoiding harm to anyone.
 Instead, the aim is that everyone should, in some way, be satisfied; that is, there is no exclusive dualism between winners and losers.

-In this dilemma, a man called Heinz reects on whether or not he should steal medicine, which he cannot buy, in order to save his wife’s life.
+In this dilemma, a man called Heinz reflects on whether or not he should steal medicine, which he cannot buy, in order to save his wife’s life.
 The question is: “Should Heinz steal the medicine?”
 The answer given by the boy in Gilligan’s interview was clear: “Heinz must steal the medicine.”
-The boy has interpreted the dilemma as a conict between the values of property and life, clearly deducing that life takes priority over property.
+The boy has interpreted the dilemma as a conflict between the values of property and life, clearly deducing that life takes priority over property.
 However, the girl’s answer appeared indecisive.
-She did not see the dilemma as a conict of values to which a predetermined scale could be applied, but rather as “a narrative of relationships that extends over time”, (Gilligan, 1996: 28).
+She did not see the dilemma as a conflict of values to which a predetermined scale could be applied, but rather as “a narrative of relationships that extends over time”, (Gilligan, 1996: 28).
 She tried to achieve a solution in which everyone was satisfied to some degree and in which the connection between the three individuals – the wife, the husband and the chemist – was not broken.
 From the perspective of the ethic of care there is no reason why there always has to be a loser.
-“The common thread is the wish not to hurt others and the hope that in morality lies a way of solving conicts so that no one will be hurt” (Gilligan, 1996: 65) characterizes moral reasoning based on care.
+“The common thread is the wish not to hurt others and the hope that in morality lies a way of solving conflicts so that no one will be hurt” (Gilligan, 1996: 65) characterizes moral reasoning based on care.
 In addition, the boy’s response partly stems from an image affected by violence, seeing a world of dangerous confrontation and an explosion of competition, while the girl sees a world of attention and protection; a life lived with others.

 c) Priority of attending to needs rather than applying punishments

-Finally, another contribution of the ethic of care in peace processes and negotiations is that, when faced with a conict, the main interest or focus of attention in the ethic of care is in meeting the need (this is why it is called the ethic of care).
+Finally, another contribution of the ethic of care in peace processes and negotiations is that, when faced with a conflict, the main interest or focus of attention in the ethic of care is in meeting the need (this is why it is called the ethic of care).
 By contrast, with the ethic of justice – although theorists do take into account the meeting of needs and its important role – the focus of attention is aimed at punishing and regulating aggression.
 The ethic of care contains a priority for meeting needs rather than punishing aggression.

 In the ethic of justice, punishment can lead us to create more violence; the ethic of care attempts to suppress violence and believes it is more important to meet needs than to punish guilt or sacrifice human life for any precept.
 Summum jus, summa injuria goes the Latin phrase attributed to Cicero, which warns of the unfairness that can be committed by applying the law too rigorously.

 In this respect, the simile used by Gilligan, when she compares Abraham’s attitude to that of the woman who presented herself before Solomon, is a very useful one.
-Abraham did not refuse to sacrifi ce his son’s life in order to demonstrate the integrity and supremacy of his faith.
+Abraham did not refuse to sacrifice his son’s life in order to demonstrate the integrity and supremacy of his faith.
 By contrast, the woman who comes before Solomon verifies her motherhood by relinquishing truth in order to save the life of her child (Gilligan, 1986: 104).
 The blind willingness to sacrifice people to truth has always been the danger of an ethics separated from life (Gilligan, 1996: 104).

 The ethic of care and the theory of nonviolence9

-The ethic of care has many points in common with the theory of non-violence and both share the same initial premise: peaceful conict resolution.
+The ethic of care has many points in common with the theory of non-violence and both share the same initial premise: peaceful conflict resolution.
 While the ethic of justice proceeds from the premise of equality – that everyone must be treated equally – the ethic of care is based on the premise of nonviolence – that no-one must be hurt (Gilligan, 1996: 164 – 165).

 The theory of non-violence has two basic characteristics: 1.
 Although for many people it has had clear, large-scale social results (Gandhi, Martin Luther King, etc.), for the majority of mortals nonviolence has the capacity to transform what is closest to us.
-This does not make it less important or reduce its social inuence, and we must be aware of this in order not to feel frustrated at not appearing to achieve very much.
+This does not make it less important or reduce its social influence, and we must be aware of this in order not to feel frustrated at not appearing to achieve very much.
 This would only lead us to give up too soon.
 Non-violence begins with an interest in what is closest to us, in everyday actions, in our attitude at work, in our families, with friends, with our partners, with our neighbours...The ecologists’ motto “Think globally, act locally” is useful to us here.
 2. Another key point of non-violence is perseverance, as it needs to be a way of life, not a series of sporadic acts.

+Starting from these two characteristics of nonviolent action, the main thrust defining the theory of nonviolence – and also the ethic of care – is the strength of love.
 Love has been condemned to ostracism by almost all scientific disciplines, even those calling themselves human and social sciences.
 Only in certain areas of psychology and ethics – almost nowhere else – is there even a superficial approach to it.
 It is therefore a challenge to human beings to reconstruct this value, learn it and cultivate it.
-Nonviolence has not only been a way of fighting to transform con icts, denounce existing levels of violence or approach representative changes in societies.
+Nonviolence has not only been a way of fighting to transform conflicts, denounce existing levels of violence or approach representative changes in societies.
 It is also attempting to renew other disciplines of knowledge, such as: history, political theory, sociology, anthropology, religion, ethical philosophy (with the ethic of care), economics, feminism (particularly reinforcing differential feminism) and also the socalled experimental sciences (López Martínez, 2001: 232).

 As Mayor Zaragoza rightly notes: “Why do we not dare to take the risk that all important religions and philosophies assure us that we must take: the risk of loving and being loved?”
 (Mayor Zaragoza, 1994: 37).

 A possible source from which to reconstruct this value is the anonymous experience of thousands of women in the world.
 Love and other moral feelings have often been relegated to the private, domestic, feminine sphere.
 This is why women have much to teach about this value: the value of care and tenderness.
 Gandhi maintained that he had learned the techniques of non-violence and civil disobedience from women, largely the British suffragettes (Magallón Portolés, 1993: 70).
-Values that have traditionally been relegated to the domestic sphere and that have served as an element for subordinating women are now being reformulated and reconstructed as social practices for peaceful conict regulation for both men and women.
+Values that have traditionally been relegated to the domestic sphere and that have served as an element for subordinating women are now being reformulated and reconstructed as social practices for peaceful conflict regulation for both men and women.
 These values formed part of the oppressive networks of the sex-gender system; it is now a matter not of rejecting them but of recovering them for all human beings.

 So, we should delve into all the traditions and contributions that can help us to reconstruct the value of love – here we have chosen the legacy of women’s experience.
-According to Sara Ruddick, the maternal experience is a source of learning for skills in non-violent con ict resolution.
+According to Sara Ruddick, the maternal experience is a source of learning for skills in non-violent conflict resolution.
 Beyond maternal practice appears distinctive thought which is incompatible with military strategy but which is in accordance with peaceful commitment to non-violence (Ruddick, 1992: 299).

 Both in the home and outside it, women normally experience themselves as weak and powerless.
 They are normally socially poor, subject to rather than agents of wars, economic plans and political regimes.
-Like other powerless combatants, women often resort to non-violent strategies because they do not have weapons with which to hurt others – no ries, no legal effectiveness and no economic power.
-This is how women enlist themselves in non-violent techniques, such as prayer, persuasion, pacifi cation, self-sacrifice, negotiation and a whole variety of emotional skills.
+Like other powerless combatants, women often resort to non-violent strategies because they do not have weapons with which to hurt others – no rifles, no legal effectiveness and no economic power.
+This is how women enlist themselves in non-violent techniques, such as prayer, persuasion, pacification, self-sacrifice, negotiation and a whole variety of emotional skills.
 According to Ruddick, each of these techniques has a place in non-violent public coercion (Ruddick, 1992: 301).

 When we talk about the strength of love, we are referring to the love felt for other men and women in which we see the essence of human beings.
 This essential humanity consists of loving life in other men and women; of the value of the human being; of others being my equals while at the same time enriching me with their differences; of forming part of a whole.
-This kind of love must also be given to nature: the sun, the stars, the wind or fi reies.
+This kind of love must also be given to nature: the sun, the stars, the wind or fireflies.
 This is love for things that exist, for things that have given us life and for things that make it worth living.
-This broad concept of love includes love for nature, for others and for us.10) It must begin with ourselves, because, in the first place, one must love oneself and accept oneself in order to love others better.
+This broad concept of love includes love for nature, for others and for us.
+10) It must begin with ourselves, because, in the first place, one must love oneself and accept oneself in order to love others better.
 If violence creates a vicious circle, love creates a virtuous circle, resulting in more love.
 Because of this, we can consider love as a method of constructing peace culture.
 Non-violence says that we can break the spiral of violence by committing ourselves to the strength of love and interconnection.

 This love is also closely linked to the need for recognition, a need of all human beings.
 If we show love and recognition to a child (if we care for it), it grows up with a healthy concept of itself and feels sure of itself, capable of putting forward alternatives and solutions in life.
-Self-esteem and having a good concept of oneself is very important in order to put forward alternatives in conicts.
+Self-esteem and having a good concept of oneself is very important in order to put forward alternatives in conflicts.
 Such self-esteem can be developed only through love.
 When we love people, with the love they receive they also learn to love themselves.
 This makes it easier for them to love others better, which is why we talk about the virtuous circle of love.

 This idea of love as recognition also leads us to the idea that capacity for nonviolence lies in finding the good part of the other person and trying to make the most of it.
 Of course, none of us are complete angels, but neither are we devils: even the roughest, cruellest person has positive aspects.
 The most important task of a non-violent person is to find these aspects and to know how to make the most of them and value them.
 More progress is made by making the most of good values than by criticizing negative aspects.
 For all these reasons, we advocate the concept of ahimsa to define non-violence.
 In the West, we speak of non-violence as the negation of violence; however, ahimsa, is not merely non-violence, it is also the strength of love, care and tenderness (Martínez Guzmán, 2001: 121).